na-na-hi/renget/archive/ALLMRR.md

 	[Llama-2-13B-Storywriter-LORA](https://huggingface.co/Blackroot/Llama-2-13B-Storywriter-LORA) <- The name is self-explanatory.
 	[spring-dragon-qlora](https://huggingface.co/Henk717/spring-dragon-qlora) <- Makes your model more verbose and descriptive, allows it to do adventure style roleplay better.
 	- 20B:
-	[Rose-20B](https://huggingface.co/tavtav/Rose-20B) <- AliCat's current favorite for ERP and a great overall model.
+	[Rose-20B](https://huggingface.co/tavtav/Rose-20B) <- Amazing ERP and a great overall model.
 As a warning, it may turn SFW scenarios/situations into NSFW (which some people will find as a bonus).
 	[Lewd-Sydney-20B](https://huggingface.co/Undi95/Lewd-Sydney-20B)  <- Uniquely realistic chatting experience!
 Works best with a character named "Sydney".
+	- Mixtral 8x7b:
+	**[MixtralRPChat-ZLoss](https://huggingface.co/chargoddard/MixtralRPChat-ZLoss) <- AliCat's current all time favorite model.
+It can do everything, Chat/RP/Adventure/ERP and does well with all of them.
+The instruct format can be a little tricky, since it requires a leading space.
+This is currently my goto and the only model I really use at the moment.**
+	[Mixtral-8x7B-Instruct-v0.1](https://huggingface.co/mistralai/Mixtral-8x7B-Instruct-v0.1) <- If you're looking for a smart model that's great at following directions, then this is one of the best choices, if not the best choice for under 24GB VRAM.
+It can struggle with detailed ERP scenes as it has a tendancy to speed thorugh it.
+Can moralize as well, as it does have some censorship.

 ***
 #Leaderboard